Australia ex-foreign minister turned China academic rebukes Beijing critic

-SYDNEY (Reuters) - A former Australian foreign minister who runs a university think tank set up with funding from a Chinese tycoon wrote to the school's vice chancellor complaining about a fellow academic and vocal Beijing critic who spoke out against his department, according to a document reviewed by Reuters.
+SYDNEY, June 30 (Reuters) - A former Australian foreign minister who runs a university think tank set up with funding from a Chinese tycoon has lodged a complaint against a fellow academic and vocal Beijing critic who spoke out against his department, according to a document reviewed by Reuters.

 Bob Carr was foreign minister before becoming director of University of Technology, Sydney's (UTS) Australia-China Relations Institute (ACRI) in 2014.
 This month, Carr wrote to UTS researcher and prominent Communist Party critic Chongyi Feng complaining about Feng's public statements suggesting he was barred from the department.